suchialex/CINS3002-CW06/instructions.md

       - If not, print `Invalid Product Name` Entered Outside the while loop, (the product name is valid, if you made it out of the while loop)
   - Format product name to where the first letter of each word is capitalized and the rest of them are lowercase
-  - Return this formatted product name<br>
+  - Return this formatted product name
 </details>

 </details>